Engelberg/ubergraph/README.md

 Graphs and Digraphs do not allow duplicate or "parallel" edges, whereas Multigraphs and Multidigraphs do.

 Digraphs and Multidigraphs, by default, treat new edge definitions as directed/one-way edges, whereas Graphs and Multigraphs, by default, treat new edge definitions as bidirectional.
-It is possible, however, to override this default behavior and add directed edges to a an undirected graph, and undirected edges to a directed graph.
+It is possible, however, to override this default behavior and add directed edges to an undirected graph, and undirected edges to a directed graph.

 <table>
   <tr>